Estimator for the local average treatment effect.

 Omission of the

-Optional arguments to allow for different estimators of \(E[D \vert X, Z]\), \(E[Z \vert X]\).
+Optional arguments to allow for different base learners for estimation of \(E[D \vert X, Z]\), \(E[Z \vert X]\).
 Setup is identical to

 learners.- sample_folds